PRTODAY / NewswireToday Free press release distribution service network

 Check Ads Availability|e-mail Article

-From Lotus Leaves to Self-cleaning Windows - Researchers have unlocked the mechanism that makes some leaves either superhydrophobic or hydrophilic, opening the way to creating self cleaning surfaces and interfaces that will not stick.
+From Lotus Leaves to Self-cleaning Windows - Researchers have unlocked the mechanism that makes some leaves either superhydrophobic or hydrophilic, opening the way to creating self cleaning surfaces and interfaces that will not stick

 From Lotus Leaves to Self-cleaning Windows